jschobben/colorscad/README.md

 additional parameters need to be given to make the tests pass.
 If applicable, the test script will alert about this.

+Make sure your `3mfmerge` binary is up-to-date before running the tests (see above).

 Limitations
 -----------